zlig/masters-thesis/README.md

 - Plots information on countries regarding a particular and controversial topic discussed in the news (e.g. [refugees](http://refugeesare.info/))
 - Using a swarm of drones to map a building and tak pictures to estimates required maintenances
 - Suggesting events happening in a place a time based on previous interests
+- Calories on the move: An experimentation research on calories counting using modern tools and techniques via instant mobile acces

 ## Presentation
 * Slides